 Languages Offered: Busuu offers 12 languages, including Arabic, Polish, Spanish, English, French, Italian, German, Portuguese, Russian, Chinese, Japanese, and Turkish.

-Pricing: They have two paid plans, premium and premium plus.
-The cost ranges roughly between USD 6 and 13, subject to which plan and duration you opt for (quarterly, yearly, or triennial).
+Pricing: They have two paid plans, Premium and Premium Plus.
+The cost ranges from USD 6 to USD 13, depending on the plan and duration you choose (quarterly, yearly, or triennial).

 Rosetta Stone is one of the most popular paid language learning apps.
-It allows you to flip between languages before deciding which one to learn.
+It lets you switch between languages before deciding which to learn.

 Rosetta Stone licenses you to subscribe to unlimited languages.

-Rosetta Stone can support you exceedingly whether you want to advance your diction or correct your intonation and accent.
+Rosetta Stone can support you in many ways, whether you want to improve your diction or correct your intonation and accent.

-The best part is an ad-free mobile app that benefits your learning with no hindrance.
+The best part is an ad-free mobile app that supports your learning without interruption.

 The app offers scavenger-hunt-style challenges where you can seek and speak.